Lixtt/Lixtt.github.io/_pages/about.md

 My research spans several exciting areas:

+### Multi-round Reinforcement Learning and Self-Evolving Agents
+Exploring multi-round reinforcement learning and self-evolving agent architectures for developing adaptive and continuously improving AI systems.
+This ongoing research focuses on agents that can learn and adapt across multiple rounds of interaction, continuously evolving their strategies and capabilities.

 ### Reinforcement Learning Framework Integration
 Integrating and improving reinforcement learning frameworks including veRL, openRLHF, and slime, with algorithm enhancements for better training efficiency and performance.